Surgery for Pulmonary Atresia with VSD for Children

 Ask your child’s healthcare provider about what to expect.
 In general, after your

-- Your child may be groggy and disoriented when he or she wakes up.
+Your child may be groggy and confused when he or she wakes up.

 medicines are available if needed.

 Your child may be able to drink the day after surgery.
 Your child can have regular

 foods as soon as he or she can handle them.

 Your child will likely have to stay in the hospital for a week or more.

 Talk with your child’s healthcare provider about what sort of activity and diet are

 right for your child.

 Call your child’s provider if your child has fever, increased draining from the wound,

 Follow all the instructions you are given.